The holidays are over. The cookie jar is empty. The decorations are back in the basement.

 - Or “I hear one-page websites are in.
 Could you make me one?”
 The correct answer here would be “That’s a really bad idea.“

-The same goes for hiring a copywriter.
-Tell your potential hire something to what a good copywriter should object.
+Thinking of hiring a copywriter?
+Find out if a potential hire is any good by telling them something to what a good copywriter would object.

-- “I was thinking of not having much text on my website.
+- “I think I don’t need much text on my website.
 We’re a designer agency, so the images of our work will speak for themselves.”

 A good copywriter will tell you that: